Get Help Today(877) 648-4288

 The abuse of substances can make one feel hopeless, unworthy, and suicidal.
 Depressing suicidal thoughts from drug abuse can trigger the user to take other drugs such as stimulants to bring back good feelings.
 Unfortunately, once the drug wears off, their thoughts are far worse than before, leading to a cycle of abusing more drugs and developing more frequent and intense suicidal thoughts.

 Bipolar disorder is caused by a chemical imbalance in the brain, resulting in intense and uncontrollable episodes of both depression and mania.
 People with bipolar disorder often abuse drugs to reduce the severity of these episodes, ultimately causing increasingly irregular and severe levels of activity within the brain.
-Perhaps no mental health condition is as associated with dual diagnosis as bipolar disorder, and the majority of bipolar sufferers will develop a substance abuse disorder at some point in their lives.
+Few mental health conditions are as associated with dual diagnosis as bipolar disorder.
+Some studies have found that the majority of bipolar sufferers will develop a substance use disorder at some point in their lives.

 Post-Traumatic Stress Disorder (PTSD)